 - Personnel costs - highly volatile, site survey personnel is a very skilled job and lack of highly experienced personnel is always evident.
 Oil price slump and massive redundancies in the industry may have a limited impact on personnel rates.

-- Suppliers' quality and experiences is the key areas to consider.
-Competitive tendering with robust technical evaluation model would provide tremendous benefits, both technical and commercial
+- Suppliers' quality and experiences are the key areas to consider.
+Competitive tendering with robust technical evaluation model would provide tremendous benefits, both technical and commercial.

-- Introducing risk and reward mechanism, whereby service provider performance is rewarded and underperformance in penalized, might result in a faster survey job
+- Introducing risk and reward mechanism, whereby service provider's performance is rewarded and underperformance in penalized, might result in a faster survey job

 - Carving out weather risks from service company liability may result in very significant cost savings, as contractors tend to be very conservative when estimating weather standby days and always build in the worth case scenario

-- Refrain using lump sum contracts if the scope and risks have any significant uncertainty
+- Refrain using lump sum contracts if the scope and risks have any uncertainty

 - Ensure the scope if very clear so there is less uncertainty to service companies